 Editor’s note: A reader suggested after we ran an article about plants that are poisonous to horses that we write one about plants that are safe around horses.
 Thanks for the suggestion!

-Spring is in the air.
-It’s the perfect time to plan enhancements to your stable’s landscape.
-There are a wide variety of plants that can add color, texture and beauty to the exterior of your barn.
+What plants are safe for horses?
+Spring and summer are the perfect times to plan enhancements to your stable’s landscape.
+There are a wide variety of plants that can add color, texture, and beauty to the exterior of your barn.
 Hanging baskets, sidewalk borders and planned garden areas enriches the barn atmosphere for existing clients and catches the attention of potential clients.

 Upgrading the landscape is an investment.
 Even annuals that only last one season can be expensive.
 Take time to learn which plants are the best fit for your property and lifestyle.
 “Landscapes are much more than a decorative addition for your stable,” said Matt Johnson, Principal at Equine Facility Design in Portland, Oregon.

-While the point of landscaping is to beautify, add value and add character to your stable, a well-planned landscape design can also support water conservation, reduce the flow of pollutants into waterways and aid in fire resistance.
-Native plants, storm water runoff and drought-tolerant plants are buzzwords among landscape professionals today.
-Each of these plants, and others, might work as well on horse farms as they do residential or commercial properties.
+While the point of landscaping is to beautify, add value and add character to your stable, a well-planned landscape design can also support water conservation, reduce the flow of pollutants into waterways, and aid in fire resistance.
+Native plants, stormwater runoff, and drought-tolerant plants are buzzwords among landscape professionals today.
+Each of these plants, and others, might work as well on horse farms as they do on residential or commercial properties.